bnjihia23/Warehouse-Inventory-App/README.md

 # Warehouse Inventory App

-A mobile inventory management application built for Android that enables small warehouse teams to track stock levels quickly and efficiently without requiring an internet connection.

 ## Overview

-Warehouse Inventory App was designed as an offline-first inventory solution for small operations that need reliable stock tracking without the complexity of enterprise warehouse management systems.
-The application allows users to manage inventory items, monitor stock levels through visual indicators, and maintain persistent data storage directly on the device.

-The primary goal was to create a fast and intuitive workflow that minimizes the number of steps required to perform common inventory tasks while ensuring data remains available even when network connectivity is unavailable.
+The Warehouse Inventory App is an Android application I developed to help small warehouse teams keep track of inventory in a simple and efficient way.
+The goal of the project was to create a reliable stock tracking system that works entirely offline while providing a clean and intuitive user experience.

+Users can register an account, log in, add inventory items, edit existing items, and delete items when they are no longer needed.
+Inventory data is stored locally using SQLite, allowing the application to function without an internet connection while maintaining data persistence across sessions.

-## Key Features
+## Features

-* Secure user registration and login system
+* User registration and login
-* Inventory dashboard with responsive two-column grid layout
 * Add, edit, and delete inventory items
+* Offline data storage using SQLite
-* Color-coded stock status indicators for quick inventory assessment
+* Color-coded inventory status indicators

-  * Green: Healthy stock levels
+  * Green = Healthy stock levels
-  * Yellow: Low inventory warning
+  * Yellow = Low stock
+  * Red = Critical stock
-  * Red: Critical inventory levels
+* Responsive inventory dashboard
-* Local SQLite database for persistent offline storage
-* Optional SMS notifications for critical low-stock alerts
+* Optional SMS notifications for low inventory alerts
-* Material Design user interface optimized for mobile devices
-* Data persistence across application restarts
+* Persistent data storage across app restarts

-## Technical Stack
+## Technologies Used

-### Frontend
+* Java
+* Android Studio
 * Android SDK
-* Java
+* SQLite
 * XML Layouts
 * Material Design Components

-### Data Storage

-* SQLite Database
-* Local persistent storage architecture

-### Device Integration

-* Android SMS Permission API
-* Runtime permission handling
+## Project Motivation

+I built this application to solve a common problem found in smaller warehouse environments.
+Many inventory systems are designed for larger organizations and can be overly complex for teams that only need basic stock tracking.
+I wanted to create something that allowed users to quickly update inventory levels, view stock status at a glance, and continue working even without network access.

+The project also gave me the opportunity to gain hands-on experience with Android development, local database management, user authentication, and mobile UI design.

-## Architecture
+## Design Approach

-The application follows a local-first design philosophy where all inventory data is stored directly on the device using SQLite.
-This approach provides:

-* Fast data access with no network latency
-* Full offline functionality
-* Reduced infrastructure costs
-* Improved reliability in environments with limited connectivity

-Inventory records are automatically synchronized with the local database whenever users create, update, or delete items, ensuring data consistency across sessions.
+I approached this project by focusing on the user's workflow first.
+Before writing code, I outlined the key tasks users would perform most often and designed the application around those actions.

+The dashboard serves as the central hub of the application, displaying inventory items in a two-column grid with visual stock indicators.
+Common actions such as adding, editing, and deleting items are intentionally easy to access so users can complete routine inventory updates with minimal navigation.

+Throughout development, I built features in small increments and tested them frequently to ensure each part of the application worked correctly before moving on to the next feature.

-## Development Process
+## Technical Highlights

-This project was developed using an iterative, user-focused approach.
-The workflow began with identifying core warehouse inventory challenges and designing a streamlined user experience before implementation.

-Development was completed in small, functional increments, allowing each feature to be tested end-to-end before moving to the next stage.
-This approach improved reliability, simplified debugging, and ensured that the application remained aligned with user needs throughout development.
+One of the most important parts of this project was implementing SQLite persistence.
+Every inventory action updates the local database, allowing users to close and reopen the application without losing data.

+Another challenge was implementing SMS notifications while maintaining an offline-first design.
+I chose to make SMS alerts completely optional.
+Users are only prompted for SMS permission if they choose to enable low-stock notifications, ensuring the core functionality of the application does not depend on sensitive permissions.

 ## Testing

-The application was tested across the complete inventory management workflow:
+To validate the application, I tested the complete inventory management workflow, including:

-* User registration and authentication
+* User registration and login
-* Inventory item creation
-* Inventory item updates
-* Inventory item deletion
+* Adding inventory items
+* Editing inventory quantities
+* Deleting inventory records
-* Data persistence after application restart
+* Data persistence after restarting the application
-* Stock indicator accuracy
-* User interface responsiveness
+* Inventory status color thresholds
-* SMS permission acceptance and denial scenarios
+* SMS permission approval and denial scenarios

-Special attention was given to validating offline functionality and ensuring the application remained fully operational when SMS permissions were not granted.

-## Challenges & Solutions

-### Offline-First Design

-One of the primary challenges was balancing a fully offline inventory system with optional SMS-based notifications.
-To address this, SMS functionality was implemented as a completely independent feature that users can enable if desired.

-This design ensures that inventory management remains functional regardless of permission status while still providing enhanced notification capabilities for users who need them.

-### User Experience Optimization

-The dashboard layout was refined to prioritize speed and clarity.
-Inventory status indicators, floating action buttons, and consistent navigation patterns were incorporated to reduce friction during daily inventory management tasks.
+This testing helped ensure that both the inventory management features and the user experience worked as intended.

-## Future Enhancements
+## Future Improvements

-Planned improvements include:
+There are several enhancements I would like to implement in future versions of the application:

-* Password hashing and enhanced authentication security
+* Password hashing and stronger authentication security
-* Inventory search and filtering
+* Search and filtering functionality
-* Sorting capabilities
+* Inventory sorting options
-* CSV import and export functionality
+* CSV import and export support
-* Multi-user support
 * Cloud synchronization
+* Multi-user inventory management
-* Analytics and reporting dashboard
+* Reporting and analytics features
-* Role-based access control

-## What This Project Demonstrates
+## What I Learned

-This project showcases my ability to:

-* Design and develop Android applications from concept to deployment
-* Implement local database solutions using SQLite
-* Build intuitive mobile user interfaces
-* Handle Android runtime permissions securely
-* Create offline-first applications
-* Test and validate complete user workflows
-* Balance technical requirements with user experience considerations

-The combination of persistent local storage, responsive UI design, and optional device integration demonstrates practical mobile development skills applicable to real-world business applications.
+This project strengthened my understanding of Android application development, SQLite database integration, user interface design, and mobile application testing.
+It also reinforced the importance of designing software around the user's workflow and building features incrementally to improve reliability and maintainability.

+Overall, this project demonstrates my ability to design, develop, test, and refine a complete mobile application from concept to implementation.